 Lookout Rock is a fine destination in itself, but we continued on the loop and it was definitely worth it.

-Soon after the rock, take the path down to across the stream, passing some cool tree ferns.
+Soon after the rock, take the path down to cross the stream, passing some cool tree ferns.
 After crossing another stream, you head into a dark and damp little woodland.
-After passing a little waterfall, you pop out the other side of the wood to continue contouring round the rocky Plowman’s Kop on your left.
+After passing a little waterfall, you pop out the other side of the wood to continue contouring around the rocky Plowman’s Kop on your left.